 Anton Giacomo Bredow

-Anton Bredow is an accomplished pianist and sought-after pedagogue in Sydney, Australia.
+Anton Bredow is an accomplished pianist and sought-after pedagogue based in Switzerland.
 Specialising in the performance of Frédéric Chopin's works and in piano pedagogy with children, he is currently undertaking a Doctor of Philosophy (PhD) at the Sydney Conservatorium of Music (SCM) with Professor Neal Peres Da Costa.
 Anton has taught as Assistant Teacher in the Sydney Conservatorium Open Academy, while at the same time pursuing his performing career on both historical and modern pianos.

 Since 2015, Anton has been specialising on the performance of Frédéric Chopin's music on historical instruments, as part of his research interest.
 In 2018 Anton performed Chopin's Piano Concerto in e-minor, op.
 11 on an original c.1840's Pleyel accompanied by a period orchestra at the SCM.